Credit score requirements have come a long way since the housing downturn a few years ago.

 No one wanted to be the â€śworst bank on the blockâ€ť in the eyes of FHA.

 Fortunately, the rules are starting to change.
-FHA has implemented changes that allow lenders to drop FHA credit score minimums and allow more applicants to qualify.Click to see today's rates (Mar 26th, 2017)
+FHA has implemented changes that allow lenders to drop FHA credit score minimums and allow more applicants to qualify.Click to see your FHA loan eligibility (Apr 30th, 2017)

 A lot has changed in four years.